hosma001/the-store-auth/README.md

 - [ ] a user should see an error message for an incorrect login
 - [ ] a product should have an out_of_stock property which is a BOOLEAN
-- [ ] a user should not be able to add an out of stock product totheir their cart (add to cart) should be disabled
+- [ ] a user should not be able to add an out of stock product to their their cart (add to cart) should be disabled
 - [ ] a user should be able to create an account (add a form below the login form)
 - [ ] an order should have an address.
 A user will need to add an address before they create an order.
 - [ ] the address should be displayed next to their orders.